marcoh3mmm/GaN/README.md

    ![Selections_Page](./images_local/support_images/Selections_page.png)

    1. Valid Entries: at least one checkbox must be checked on the "Constellations", "Languages", and "Latitudes" for the Nort or South.
-  Hint1: You can generate Activity Guides only for north Constellations, without checcking any boxes on the south Constellations.
+  Hint1: You can generate Activity Guides only for north Constellations, without checking any boxes on the south Constellations.
-  Hint2: You can generate Activity Guides only for south Constellations, without checcking any boxes on the north Constellations.
+  Hint2: You can generate Activity Guides only for south Constellations, without checking any boxes on the north Constellations.
   ![valid_entries](./images_local/support_images/valid_entries.png)
   ![valid_entries1](./images_local/support_images/valid_entries1.png)